Theory of topological spin Josephson junctions: Fractional Spin Josephson Effect

-Here we briefly discuss the effect of the many-body interactions on the spin JEs.
-In Fig.~\ref{Fig:ContiZZNN}, we show the many-body spectra in the deep topological regime, taking into account interactions of ZZ-type and NN-type, respectively, both still with the eTRS maintained.
-Compared with Fig.~\ref{Fig:Spectrum}(d), prior fourfold degeneracy at $\phi=\pi/2$ is lifted in Fig.~\ref{Fig:ContiZZNN}(b) via the Coulomb interactions, a dissipationless $\mathbb{Z}_4$ spin current raises as expected in Ref.~\cite{ZhangPRL2014}.
-While ZZ-type interactions in Fig.~\ref{Fig:ContiZZNN}(a) can only shift crossings away as opposed to breaking them.
-On account of the energy levels moving up into the bulk as $\phi$ is increased, the spin current retain dissipative with trivial periodicity as the aforementioned non-interacting case.
+In Fig.~\ref{Fig:ContiZZNN}, we show the many-body spectra in the deep topological regime, taking into account interactions of ZZ type [Eq.~\eqref{Eqn:HSpinZZ}] and NN type [Eq.~\eqref{Eqn:HFermiNN}], respectively, both still with the eTRS maintained.
+Compared with Fig.~\ref{Fig:Spectrum}(d), prior fourfold degeneracy at $\phi=\pi/2$ is lifted via the Coulomb interactions [indicated by the vertical arrows in Fig.~\ref{Fig:ContiZZNN}(b)], a dissipationless $\mathbb{Z}_4$ spin current occurs as expected \cite{ZhangPRL2014}.
+Conversely, ZZ-type interactions only shift crossings [indicated by the vertical arrows in Fig.~\ref{Fig:ContiZZNN}(a)].
+Because the energy levels move into the bulk as $\phi$ is increased, the spin current remains dissipative with trivial periodicity as in the aforementioned non-interacting case.
 This phenomenon basically resembles QSH JJs accompanied with $s_z$-conserving interactions in Ref.~\cite{HuiPRB2017}.
-Although there are small gaps at $\phi=\pi$ caused by finite-size effects (e.g. slowly oscillatory umklapp or Friedel terms), they can be fairly suppressed under the continuum limit as $\gamma\rightarrow0$ \cite{LopesPRB2019}.
+Although there are small gaps at $\phi=\pi$ caused by finite-size effects (e.g., slowly oscillatory umklapp or Friedel terms), they can be fairly suppressed under the continuum limit \cite{LopesPRB2019}.